sammcj/recommendarr/README.md

 ## 🔒 Privacy

 Your data never leaves your control:
-- Sonarr, Radarr, Plex, and Jellyfin API credentials are stored in your browser's localStorage
+- Sonarr, Radarr, Plex, and Jellyfin API credentials are stored securely using encryption
-- AI API keys are stored locally and used only for your requests
+- AI API keys are stored encrypted and used only for your requests
 - Media library and watch history data is sent only to the AI service you configure
 - No analytics or tracking are included in the application
+- All sensitive data is encrypted at rest

 ## 💻 Development